Learning Vision-Guided Quadrupedal Locomotion End-to-End with Cross-Modal Transformers: Related Work

-\textbf{Vision-based Reinforcement Learning.} To generalize RL to real-world applications beyond state inputs, a lot of effort has been made in RL with visual inputs~\cite{midLevelReps1,unreal,levine-e2e,levine-eye-co,pathakICMl17curiosity,divye-visual-dex,dqn-nature,espeholt2018impala,lin2019adaptive,yarats2019improving,rad,softda,srinivas2020curl,stooke2020atc,schwarzer2020data}.
-For example, Srinivas et al.~\cite{srinivas2020curl} propose to apply contrastive self-supervised representation learning~\cite{He2020MomentumCF} together with the RL objective to improve the sample efficiency in vision-based RL.
-Hansen et al.~\cite{softda} further extend the joint representation learning and RL for better generalization to out-of-distribution environments.
-Instead of using a single modality input in RL, researchers have also looked into combining multi-modalities for manipulation tasks~\cite{vision_touch, more-than-a-feeling} and locomotion control~\cite{deepmind-loco,deepmind-loco-tog,escontrela2020zeroshot,jain2020pixels}.
-For example, Escontrela et al.~\cite{escontrela2020zeroshot} propose to combine proprioceptive states and LiDAR inputs for learning quadrupedal locomotion using RL using MLPs.
-Jain et al.~\cite{jain2020pixels} propose to use Hierarchical RL (HRL) for locomotion, which learns high-level policies under visual guidance and low-level motor control policies with IMU inputs.
-Different from previous work, we provide a simple yet effective method to combine proprioceptive states and depth image inputs with a Transformer model, which allows end-to-end training without HRL.
-We show that our LocoTransformer not only performs better in challenging environments, but also achieves better generalization results in unseen environments and with the real robot.
+\textbf{Vision-based Reinforcement Learning.} To generalize RL to real-world applications beyond state inputs, a lot of effort has been made in RL with visual inputs~\citep{midLevelReps1,unreal,levine-e2e,levine-eye-co,pathakICMl17curiosity,divye-visual-dex,dqn-nature,lin2019adaptive,yarats2019improving,rad,stooke2020atc,schwarzer2020data}.
+For example, \cite{srinivas2020curl} propose to apply contrastive self-supervised representation learning~\citep{He2020MomentumCF} with the RL objective in vision-based RL. ~\cite{softda} further extend the joint representation learning and RL for better generalization to out-of-distribution environments.
+Researchers have also looked into combining multi-modalities with RL for manipulation tasks~\citep{vision_touch, more-than-a-feeling} and locomotion control~\citep{deepmind-loco,deepmind-loco-tog}. ~\cite{escontrela2020zeroshot} propose to combine proprioceptive states and LiDAR inputs for learning quadrupedal locomotion with RL using MLPs. \cite{jain2020pixels} propose to use Hierarchical RL (HRL) for locomotion, which learns high-level policies under visual guidance and low-level motor control policies with IMU inputs.
+Different from previous work, we provide a simple approach to combine proprioceptive states and visual inputs with a Transformer model in an end-to-end manner without HRL.
+Our LocoTransformer not only performs better in challenging environments but also achieves better generalization results in unseen environments and with the real robot.